AntaresSimulatorTeam/andromede-modeling-prototype/docs/user-guide/optimisation.md

-# Optimization: building and solving problems with pyGems
+# Optimisation: building and solving problems with pyGems

-### Building the optimization problem
+### Building the optimisation problem